Skip to main content

 • which areas can be repaired or simply cleaned.

-To do this, scaffolding will be installed to a section of the north tower.
 Our specialist crews will take small samples from various parts of the façades for testing.

 What happens next?